h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Contains Duplicate/solution.md

 And the maximum length that can be our input is `100,000` while the element in the array maxiumum value can be `1,000,000,000`

 We should always consider the worst case scenerio as it helps us optimize our code

+After few minutes of thinking I figured I could optimize the second loop using Binary Search

+Since I will sort the `counter.values()` values therefore any number that's greater than or equal to our target value which is `2` then the function should return `True` as we are not exactly looking for number `2` but we are looking for any number which is at least `2`